-We next study the impact of job importance (i.e., $\gamma_j$) in the objective of $\mathcal{P}$ on model performance and resource savings in Figs. \ref{fig:task_importance} and \ref{fig:ratio_local_SGD}.
+We next study the impact of task importance (i.e., $\gamma_j$) in the objective of $\mathcal{P}$ on model performance and resource savings.
+Figs. \ref{fig:task_importance} and \ref{fig:ratio_local_SGD} give the results.

 In Fig. \ref{fig:task_importance_a}, we fixed the model importance of two models and increase the importance of one specific model.
-For SVHN task, when it is emphasized, it has parameter $\gamma_1/\chi_1 = \expnumber{1}{7}$ and when it is regular (it is not emphasized), it has parameter $\gamma_1/\chi_1 = \expnumber{1}{1}$.
-For MNIST and Fashion-MNIST tasks, when they are emphasized, they have parameters $\gamma_i/\chi_i = \expnumber{1}{9}, \, \forall i \in \{2,3\}$, and when they are regular, they have parameters $\gamma_i/\chi_i = \expnumber{1}{-9}, \; \forall i \in \{2,3\}$.
+For SVHN, when it is emphasized, it has parameter $\gamma_1/\chi_1 = \expnumber{1}{7}$ and when it is regular (it is not emphasized), it has parameter $\gamma_1/\chi_1 = \expnumber{1}{1}$.
+For MNIST and Fashion-MNIST, when they are emphasized, they have parameters $\gamma_i/\chi_i = \expnumber{1}{9}, \, \forall i \in \{2,3\}$, and when they are regular, they have parameters $\gamma_i/\chi_i = \expnumber{1}{-9}, \; \forall i \in \{2,3\}$.
 As can be seen, the performance of the emphasized task is significantly boosted as compared to the regular ones.
 However, this comes at the price of more energy consumption as shown in Fig. \ref{fig:task_importance_b}.
-In Fig. \ref{fig:task_importance_b}, the left y-axis is the energy consumption for the SVHN task and the right-hand side of y-axis is the energy consumption for MNIST and Fashion-MNIST tasks (two different Y-axises are chosen since the scale of energy consumption is significantly different).
+In Fig. \ref{fig:task_importance_b}, the left y-axis is the energy consumption for the SVHN task, and the right y-axis is the energy consumption for MNIST and Fashion-MNIST; the need for two different y-axis scales is consistent with SVHN employing a more complex neural network architecture in Table~\ref{tab:nn_all_tasks}.

 Finally, we study the relationship between performance gain and resource allocation.
-Since the model performance relies heavily on the number of local SGD, we scrutinize its behavior in Fig. \ref{fig:ratio_local_SGD}.
-This figure shows that as we increase the importance of one task (i.e. the value of $\gamma_i/\chi_i$ gets larger), the percentage of local SGD iterations allocated to that task increases, which is also one of the reasons behind the performance gain in Fig. \ref{fig:task_importance_a}.
+Since the model performance relies heavily on the number of local SGD, we more closely analyze its behavior in Fig. \ref{fig:ratio_local_SGD}.
+This figure shows that as we increase the importance of one task (i.e. the value of $\gamma_i/\chi_i$ gets larger), the percentage of local SGD iterations allocated to that task increases, which is one of the reasons behind the performance gain in Fig. \ref{fig:task_importance_a}.